 For the forested floodplain analogue that was the focus of this study, and for very shallow flows, the primary response of flow to vegetation removal was a small increase in bulk velocity, with depth and wetted width decreasing only slightly.
 Nonetheless, it is shown that the effect of vegetation on the Darcy-Weisbach flow resistance factor decreases as a function of the Reynolds number.
 Each vegetative cover displays a distinct individual trend but these tend to approach a minimum value for high discharges.
+The key point here is that sparse vegetation has a significant effect on forested floodplain fluid retention at low flows, but at the high flows become negligible.